sinus-x/rubbergoddess/docs/cogs/acl.md

 If the group does not have behavior for given command set, then its parent group is used.
 If no group defines the outcome, the check returns function's default value.

 You can see example group layout below.
-You can display yours with `?acl group list` command.
+You can display yours with `acl group list` command.
 ```
 1  verify       693029899000000000
 2    VUT        693032801000000000